holyjak/static-jsfexpression-validator/README.md

 - The signature of methods used in a MethodBinding isn't checked (i.e. whether it has the correct return type and arguments, the only thing checked is that a public method of the name exists))
 - Functions are not checked for existence and correct signature
 - Facelets support is now only experimental, see TODO below for what remains to be done
+- Local variable declaring tags such as h:dataTable and ui:repeat are only allowed to declare one variable, i.e. e.g. varStatus is not recognized

+To see some of the things that should ideally work but do not, execute

+    mvn -Djsfelcheck.runFailingTests=true test

 ---